-Must be worn at all times

-Athletic shoes or other enclosed shoes in good repair are acceptable.
+Must be worn at all times Athletic shoes or other enclosed shoes in good repair are acceptable.
+No "flip-flops", sandals, or Crocs

-Must have a strap securing the heel.

-No "flip-flops", sandals, Crocs, or house slippers.Bottoms -
+Bottoms -

+Pre-K through 6th Grade

-Black khaki or tan khaki shorts, pants; pleated skort, or skirt, or jumper
+Black or tan cotton khaki shorts, pants; pleated skort, or skirt, or jumper Jumpers must be worn with the polo uniform shirt with shorts underneath.
+Shorts and skirts must cover 3/4 of the thigh (both front and back).

-No soft or stretchy material will be allowed.

-Jumpers must be worn with the polo uniform shirt.

-Shorts and skirts must be appropriate length $-\frac{3}{4}$ of the thigh must be covered.